-Before you move a computer that is connected to an external hard drive, initiate Sleep and allow the screen to clear, or properly disconnect the external hard drive.
+Before you move a computer or external hard drive from one location, initiate Sleep, and allow the screen to clear.

 Before handling a drive, discharge static electricity by touching the unpainted metal surface of the drive.

 Do not touch the connector pins on a removable drive or on the computer.